MakeSchool-Tutorials/Environment-Setup/P02-Organization-Productivity/content.md

 When you are not in a time block, you might be checking email, slack, and otherwise puttering around.
 This is OK, but you also have to keep your wits about you and track what you need to do in the future.
 So follow these steps:

 * If a task is 2 minutes - just do it
-* If a task is a fixed amount of time - schedule it on your calendar
+* If a task will take a fixed amount of time - schedule it on your calendar
 * If a task will take an indeterminate amount of time - put it on your single source of truth.

 # Optional Resources